db0/godot-card-game-framework/INSTALL.md

 Simply copy the src folder to your project.

 You can rename the folder or any subfolders as you wish to fit your directory structure, just make sure you do it within Godot to allow it to rename all instanced scenes.
-However if you do so, you'll also need to adjust the variables starting with `PATH_` inside `cfc.gd`.
+However if you do so, you'll also need to adjust the variables starting with `PATH_` inside `CFControl.gd`.

 Strictly speaking, the tcsn files inside are optional but **highly recommended** as they come preset with all the node configuration needed to run all interactions defined in the code properly.